Everything You Need To Know About ESG Scores

 Delta Air Lines Inc

 Creating a sustainable business strategy and ESG scores go hand in hand.
-Typically assigned through several sources, the ESG scores serve as key indicators for investors on how businesses engage with specific issues that affect the planet and people.
+Typically assigned through several sources, the ESG scores reports serve as key indicators for investors on how businesses engage with specific issues that affect the planet and people.

 An ESG score may outline where there may be climate risks related to business operations, where things stand in terms of overall greenhouse gas emissions, where an organization's ESG efforts are falling short and a significant amount of effort is needed in another direction, or simply what kind of risk management policy or corporate governance should be considered to initiate beneficial changes.
+These insights help companies manage ESG risks more effectively and systematically.

-For those new to ESG Scores, here are some key points to know:
+For those new to ESG Scores, here are some key points to know.

 For each element of environmental, social, and governance, they are weighted based on the information uncovered that's connected to those issues.
 For example, Delta Airlines will take a hit on its environmental score due to its carbon credit greenwashing.

-In terms of providers, the significant ones that our site uses are SustainalyticsRefinitiv, and MSCI.
-However, there are of course many others.
-Regardless, you can’t go wrong with any number of providers, and it’s a matter of personal preference and what is most relevant to your business circumstances.
+In terms of providers, the significant ones that our site uses are Sustainalytics, Refinitiv, and MSCI.
+However, there are, of course, many others.
+Regardless, you can't go wrong with any number of providers, and it's a matter of personal preference and what is most relevant to your business circumstances.

-Read: Sustainalytics ESG Risk Rating: A Guide for Responsible Investing
+Featured Article: Sustainalytics ESG Risk Rating: A Guide for Responsible Investing

-Specifics: More Than Carbon and Greenhouse Gases
+ESG Factors Beyond Carbon and Greenhouse Gases

 As mentioned above, each aspect is weighted based on particular information that is available to the public.
-As such, the providers of ESG scores conduct a great deal of research pertaining to all kinds of sub-topics that encompass ESG.
+As such, the providers of ESG scores conduct a great deal of research pertaining to all kinds of subtopics that encompass ESG.

-Some examples of sub-topics are:
+Some examples of subtopics are:

-• Environmental: company carbon emissions, whether they are trying to reduce emissions or not, how much emissions they have reduced, waste management, water usage, and whether they’re using renewable energy.
+• Environmental: Company carbon emissions, whether they are trying to reduce emissions or not, how much emissions they have reduced, waste management, water usage, and whether they're using renewable energy.

-• Social: diversity in various branches of business (board of directors, executives, management, etc.), community relations, and product safety.
+• Social: Diversity in various branches of business (board of directors, executives, management, etc.), community relations, and product safety.

-• Governance: board independence, how much money executives are making relative to employees, anti-corruption policies, and shareholder rights.
+• Governance: Board independence, how much money executives are making relative to employees, anti-corruption policies, and shareholder rights.

-Both the scales and ratings that each organisation uses vary, as there is currently a lack of a universal standard.
-Even so, the scores won’t be too different in how the end results are communicated.
-For example, even with different metrics, the scores have a colour coding system with green being ‘good’, yellow being ‘average’, and red being ‘bad’.
+Both the scales and ratings that each organization uses vary, as there is currently a lack of a universal standard.
+Even so, the scores won't be too different in how the results are communicated.
+For example, even with different metrics, the scores have a colour coding system with green being ‘good', yellow being ‘average', and red being ‘bad'.
 Regardless of the description or numbers provided, being in the green is good.

 How the different ratings and scales come into play provides more specific details and precision.
 Using a combination of analytics helps to paint a bigger picture than relying on a single individual source.
 That much is clear when the scale that's used can vary from 0 to 100, 1 to 10, 1 to 40+, or use grades or descriptions.